kdgregory/log4j-aws-appenders/README.md

   constraints on either number of messages or bytes in a batch.
 * Services may reject our requests, either temporarily or permanently.

-To meet these constraints, we maintain an internal message queue, and each call to `append()` adds to this queue.
-At present this queue is a simple `LinkedList`, and access to the queue is synchronized.
-While this presents a point of contention, in normal use it should be minimal: adding an item to a linked list is very fast.

-When the messages on the internal queue reach a configured batch size, or a batch timeout occurs, the currently-queued messages are passed to a writer thread.
-This is handled by passing the entire list and creating a new one in the appender; writers may then use this list however they wish.

-The writer thread combines messages into batches, with the batch size dependent on the service.
-It attempts to send each batch multiple times, with exponential fallback (note that the service client has its own retry mechanisms).
-If unable to send the batch after multiple tries, it is blocked and the failure is logged using Log4J's internal logger.
+To meet these constraints, the appender spins up a separate thread for communication with the service.
+This thread consumes a concurrent queue: when Log4J calls `append()`, the appender converts the passed `LoggingEvent` into a textual representation, verifies that it conforms to limitations imposed by the service, and adds it to the queue.

+The writer consumes that queue, attempting to batch together messages into a single request.
+Once it has a batch (either based on size or a configurable timeout) it attempts to write those messages to the service.
+In addition to retries embedded within the SDK, the writer makes three attempts to write the batch; if unable to do so it drops the batch and logs a message on Log4J's internal logger.

 The writer thread is lazily started on the first call to `append()`.
-You can disable actual writes by setting the `dryRun` configuration parameter.
-All AWS clients use the default constructor, which retrieves credentials via the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
+There's a factory for writer objects and writer threads, to support testing (_not_ to be enterprisey!).
+If unable to start the writer thread, messages are dropped and the situation is logged to the internal topic.

+The writer uses the default constructor for each service, which in turn uses the default credential provider chain.
+This allows you to specify explicit credentials using several mechanisms, or to use instance roles for applications running on EC2 or Lambda.

 ## Building